Standard Lithium (SLI)

 AI Analysis | Feedback

-David Park was appointed CEO and Director of Standard Lithium in September 2024.
-He brings over 28 years of experience in the energy and industrial sectors.
-Prior to joining Standard Lithium, Mr. Park served as President of Koch Strategic Platforms, an investment arm of Koch Industries, which invested $100 million in Standard Lithium's South Arkansas project.
-He also held roles as Senior Vice President of Strategy and Business Development at Georgia-Pacific, LLC (a Koch Industries subsidiary) where he was responsible for new platform acquisitions, and as President of TrueNorth Energy and CFO of Koch's Canadian exploration and production, pipeline, and energy trading business.
-Early in his career, he worked as an International Business Development Specialist at Atomic Energy of Canada Ltd. Mr. Park played a significant role in securing the investment from Equinor for Standard Lithium's projects.
+David Park joined Standard Lithium as Chief Executive Officer effective September 1, 2024.
+He is an experienced executive with over 28 years in the energy and industrial sectors.
+Prior to Standard Lithium, Mr. Park served as President of Koch Strategic Platforms ("KSP"), a division of Koch Industries that invested in Standard Lithium in 2021.
+He also held roles as Senior Vice President, Strategy and Business Development of Georgia-Pacific, LLC (a Koch Industries subsidiary), President of TrueNorth Energy and Koch Exploration, and CFO of Koch's Canadian exploration and production, pipeline, and energy trading business.

-Salah Gamoudi was appointed Chief Financial Officer of Standard Lithium in October 2023.
-He most recently served as Executive Vice President and CFO of SandRidge Energy, Inc. from 2020 to 2023, during which time the company experienced a significant increase in value.
-Prior to SandRidge, Mr. Gamoudi held several senior executive roles at public natural resource exploration and production companies, assisting with turnarounds, restructurings, and an IPO.
-His experience also includes serving as Chief Accounting Officer for Jones Energy, Inc. and Remora Petroleum, LP, and as Controller for Glacier Oil & Gas Corp. and Miller Energy Resources.
-He began his career in various audit, accounting, risk management, and financial roles with LRR Energy, LP, Deloitte, and Ernst & Young.
+Salah Gamoudi was appointed Chief Financial Officer of Standard Lithium, effective October 1, 2023.
+He previously served as Executive Vice President and Chief Financial Officer of SandRidge Energy, Inc. from 2020 to 2023, during which time the company experienced a significant increase in value.
+Mr. Gamoudi has held several senior executive roles at public natural resource exploration and production companies, contributing to significant turnarounds, restructurings, and an IPO.
+He also served as Chief Accounting Officer for Jones Energy, Inc. and Remora Petroleum, LP.

 Dr. Andy Robinson, President, COO & Director

-Dr. Andy Robinson co-founded Standard Lithium in 2017 and has served as its President and Chief Operating Officer since April 2017.
-He is an experienced geoscientist with over 20 years of experience in the resource, power, and energy sectors across Europe, Africa, and North and South America.
-Dr. Robinson holds a Ph.D. in Geochemistry from the University of Bristol, UK.
-Before joining Standard Lithium, he was the Chief Operating Officer and a board member for Pure Energy Minerals, where he led the first Inferred Resource assessment for a North American lithium brine deposit and was instrumental in developing innovative exploration and processing techniques for lithium brine resources.
-He is recognized as a pioneer in lithium extraction and purification technology.
+Dr. Andy Robinson joined Standard Lithium in April 2017 as President and Chief Operating Officer.
+He is an experienced geoscientist with over 25 years in strategic and executive roles within private and public resource, power, and energy companies across Europe and North America.
+Dr. Robinson is recognized as a pioneer in lithium extraction and purification technology.
+Before joining Standard Lithium, he served as Chief Operating Officer and board member for Pure Energy Minerals, where he was responsible for leading the first Inferred Resource assessment for a North American lithium brine deposit.

-Daniel Rosen, Vice President of Strategy & Investor Relations
+Daniel Rosen, VP of Strategy and Investor Relations

 AI Analysis | Feedback